← Back to projects

 Project 2: 16×4 SRAM

 A synchronous 16×4 SRAM (16 words of 4 bits) in the same 22nm process, targeting at least 500 MHz operation on a single clock input.
-The design spans the full memory system: a 6T bit cell, non-overlapping clock generation, row and column decoders, sense amplifiers, column drivers, and a voltage midpoint reference.
+The design spans the full memory system: a 6T (six-transistor) bit cell, non-overlapping clock generation, row and column decoders, sense amplifiers, column drivers, and a voltage midpoint reference.
 It is graded on a figure of merit that combines bitcell area, power, and delay squared, so every sub-block has to be sized for both correctness and score.

 Top-Level Architecture

 The full memory fits on a single schematic.
-Address inputs A0–A3 are latched and fed through a 4-to-16 row decoder gated by φ2, driving sixteen word-lines into the 16×4 bitcell array.
-Four column drivers precharge BL/BLb during φ1 and drive writes during φ2; four isolated latch-type sense amps are armed by SAE = delayed(φ2·Wr) and resolve reads onto a per-column bus shared with the write path.
-A two-phase non-overlapping clock generator takes the single external Clk and produces the two phases that keep precharge and access strictly separated.
+Address inputs A0–A3 are latched and fed through a 4-to-16 row decoder gated by φ2, driving sixteen word-lines (WL) into the 16×4 bitcell array.
+Four column drivers precharge BL/BLb (the bit-line pair) during φ1 and drive writes during φ2; four isolated latch-type sense amps are armed by SAE (sense-amp enable), a delayed combination of φ2 and the write signal Wr, and resolve reads onto a per-column bus shared with the write path.
+A two-phase non-overlapping clock generator takes the single external clock (Clk) and produces the two phases that keep precharge and access strictly separated.

 Top-level schematic of the 16x4 SRAM: address latches, 4-to-16 decoder, 16x4 bitcell array, four column drivers, four sense amplifiers, two-phase clock generator, and per-column read/write blocks